ALTON

 A historic marker unveiled on June 19, 2017 reads:

 “SCOTT BIBB (1855-1909).
 Scott Bibb was the plaintiff in the Alton School Case, a series of lawsuits that sought to retain Alton’s desegregated schools, which had existed in Alton from 1872 to 1897, a short-lived outcome of the Reconstruction Era.
 When Alton city officials re-established segregated schools in the fall of 1897, the African–American community resisted en masse.
 Bibb brought suit in The People of the State of Illinois, ex-rel.
 Scott Bibb vs. The Mayor and Common Council of the City of Alton.
 Over the next 11 years the lawsuit was appealed to the Illinois Supreme Court 5 times.
 In 1908 the Illinois Supreme Court ruled in favor of Bibb, but Alton failed to implement the orders of the court, denying African-American students access to white schools.
 It would take another 50 years before the education system in that city would be desegregated again.”
-The Mythic Mississippi Project considers the Scott Bibb case further in the lesson plan developed for high school students that deals with critically reading historical texts (see – https://mythicmississippi.illinois.edu/lesson-plans/historical-documents-as-rhetorical-texts/ ) SEE ALSO: “History on Trial: The Alton School Cases”, a fascinating dramatic play that enacts the trials and appeals from 1897-1908.
-The play was performed at the Abraham Lincoln Presidential Library and Museum on April 21, 2015.
-It can be watched on-line: https://www.youtube.com/watch?v=57_Nlg2tI_c
+We consider the Scott Bibb case further in our lesson plan (Historical Documents as Rhetorial Texts) about critically reading historical texts, developed for high school students.

-This was the Alton Banking and Trust building.
+“The Wedge” was the Alton Banking and Trust building.
+It was not the Bank of Alton that Ray robbed.
 “The Wedge” is popularly known as such because of its shape.
 It is long abandoned.
 There has been a discussion among civic leaders in Alton to rehab it and transform it into a multi-purpose cultural center for Alton residents or a tech and business incubator.
 On architectural grounds, we very much hope this building can be saved.

-The library has an excellent local history and genealogy reference room as well as a series of expertly curated museum display cases containing historic artifacts, documents and photographs about Alton’s history.
+The library has an excellent local history and genealogy reference room as well as a series of expertly curated museum display cases containing historic artifacts, documents and photographs about Alton’s history, including its African American history.

 An extraordinary resource for all things Alton is the multi-segment podcast of Stephanie Young (Principia College, Elsah), cleverly called All Town, USA.
-Please listen to the episodes at this link, including the “Special Edition” dealing with the racial disparity evident in the January 6, 2021 insurrection.
-This will be followed by Episode 8 about African American heritage in Alton. https://alltownusa.org
+Please listen to the episodes at this link, including the “Special Edition” (Episode 8) dealing with the racial disparity evident in the January 6, 2021 insurrection, as seen through the perspective of four Black Americans from Alton. https://alltownusa.org

 We are pleased to work in Alton through our collaboration with Alton Works, Great Rivers & Routes DMO, Alton Main Street and the Hayner Public Library.